AltaPay/plugin-magento2-community/wiki.md

 4. Your private and public keys must be located at 'repo.magento.com' when installing the AltaPay module.

+> **Note:** If the API user credentials have not yet been created, refer to the [Creating a New API User](#creating-a-new-api-user) section for step-by-step instructions.

 ## Installation

 ### Install from zip file